OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-32.md

 ## 2 Chronicles 32:8

-With him is only human strength, but with us is the Lord our God,
+With him is only a man's strength, but with us is the Lord our God,
 to help us and to fight our battles.”
 And the people relied on the words of Hezekiah king of Judah.